Thousands flee fires in Greece, Turkey; some rescued by sea - NewsBreak

 The U.S. embassy in Athens said Friday that U.S. Naval Forces Europe is providing a P-8 aerial reconnaissance aircraft to support Greece's firefighting efforts.

+At least 36,000 people were evacuated to safety in Mugla province alone, officials said.

-Meanwhile, several excavators cleared strips of land to form firebreaks in a bid to stop flames from reaching the Yenikoy power plant, the second such facility to be threatened by wildfires in the region.
+Excavators formed firebreaks to keep flames from the Yenikoy power plant, the second such facility to be threatened in the region.

-Wildfires near the tourism resort of Marmaris, also in Mugla province, were largely contained by late Thursday, officials said, while by Friday afternoon, the two main fires in neighboring Antalya province were brought under control and cooling efforts were underway, Agriculture and Forestry Minister Bekir Pakdemirli announced on Twitter.
+Wildfires near the tourism resort of Marmaris, also in Mugla, were largely contained by late Thursday, while by Friday afternoon the two main fires in neighboring Antalya province were brought under control.

 In Greece, firefighters went door to door in areas around 20 kilometers (12.5 miles) north of Athens telling people to evacuate, while helicopters dropped water on towering flames and thick smoke blanketed the area.
 Authorities sent push alerts to mobile phones in the area urging residents to leave, while a refugee camp on the outskirts of the capital was evacuated overnight.